Conferences and Lecture Series

 Clinical Pathology Lecture Series

-Clinical Pathology Case and Issues Arising Conference
+Clinical Pathology Case Conference

-This conference, held in the Goldman Conference Room at 11 am on Wednesday, serves as a way to review all important issues that arise in our laboratory medicine division on a weekly basis.
+This conference, held at 11:45 am on Wednesday, serves as a way to review all important issues that arise in our laboratory medicine division on a weekly basis.
 It helps hone our skills in diagnostics and laboratory practice, both of which need to be mastered by clinical pathologists.
 Clinical pathology residents covering the Chemistry, Cytogenetics, Hematology, Hematopathology, Microbiology, and Transfusion Medicine services keep lists of their weekly consultations and other instructive issues in their respective laboratories.
 These lists are distributed to all residents and clinical pathology staff at the beginning of the conference.
 Residents on each of the CP services, including the on call resident, serve in turn as discussion leaders during a five minute presentation/free ranging discussion about a laboratory medicine issue they think is of greatest importance.
 The resident will present background and data, and will then call on other residents to give a differential, interpret results, suggest additional tests, etc. There is animated discussion about each issue, to which clinical pathology staff extensively contribute.
 Generally, the clinical pathology chief resident organizes the conference and previews the resident lists and will identify issues for further discussion.
 However, the audience may ask about any issue on the lists.
 This conference has been approved for CME I credit.

 Microbiology Plate Rounds

 This one hour conference is held weekly at 12:30 on Thursdays in the Microbiology Laboratory (Rabb 350) and is required for all residents rotating through the microbiology service.
 Residents demonstrate organisms and diagnostic techniques with graded responsibility for conference preparation during the course of the year.
-Cases are chosen based on input from the infectious disease service, interest of organisms identified during the week, and overall year long educational plan.
+Cases are chosen based on input from the infectious disease service, interest of organisms identified during the week, and overall year-long educational plan.
 Other conference participants include infectious disease fellows and attendings, medical technologists, and medical students.
 Infectious disease fellows provide relevant clinical correlation on cases followed by the infectious disease service.
-To facilitate observation of microscopic findings, we use a recently-acquired high resolution video camera to capture live microscopic images and display them on a large, wall mounted LCD monitor.
+To facilitate observation of microscopic findings, we use a high resolution video camera to capture live microscopic images and display them on a large, wall-mounted LCD monitor.
 This is a hands on conference in which the entire diagnostic process is demonstrated and includes examination of plates, gram stains, epi-fluorescent staining, cytopathic effects observed by phase contrast microscopy, specialized biochemical assays, and multiple methods for susceptibility determinations.

 Sponsored weekly by our department on Fridays at 1:30 p.m. in the Research North 1st floor conference room, this seminar series hosts scientists from around the world, who present their latest research findings.
 Topics and invited speakers generally reflect the research interests of our department and are therefore weighted toward the fields of cancer biology and angiogenesis.
-Prior to their talks, speakers generally meet with graduate students and post doctoral fellows during a department sponsored lunch in our conference room.
+Prior to their talks, speakers generally meet with graduate students and postdoctoral fellows during a department sponsored lunch in our conference room.

 Postdoctoral fellows and graduate students present their findings to faculty and peers on a weekly rotating schedule (10:00 to 11:00 AM, Tuesdays, in the First Floor Research North Conference Room).
 All Experimental Pathology trainees are required to attend and present.
 Generally, there are two presentations per week of approximately twenty minutes each, allowing time for questions and discussion.

-Resident Teaching Conference: Resident presentations occur two Mondays a month at noon in the Riesman Lecture Hall.
+Resident presentations occur two Mondays a month at noon in the Riesman Lecture Hall.
 The format consists of in-depth presentations of interesting topics.
 In each session two residents present topics for approximately 20 minutes, allowing time for questions and discussion.
 Topics are chosen by residents and may relate to experiences in AP, CP, and/or research projects.
 For example, a particular disease process may be reviewed.
 Presentations that bridge the different disciplines of pathology are highly encouraged.
 So, for example, in discussion of a surgical pathology entity, relevant clinical laboratory findings might also be discussed, along with the current scientific understanding of the disease process.

-Resident Journal Club: Held at noon on the first Thursday of each month, two residents each present primary research articles in a journal club format.
+Held at noon on the first Thursday of each month, two residents each present primary research articles in a journal club format.
 The journal club serves a primary goal of teaching our residents how to critically read the medical and scientific literature.
 The papers are sent to the other residents prior to the conference.
 Residents assume the role of discussion leader; however, we encourage active and animated participation of the audience, many of whom will also have read the papers ahead of time.
 Residents are assigned a faculty advisor to help with paper selection and preparation.

 Held the first Monday of each month from September through June in the Riesman Lecture Hall at BIDMC.
 Topics are aimed at a broader audience than our departmental research seminar series.
-This conference has been approved for CME I credit.